 In the event that a healthy and monitored eLoran transmitter or reference station begins to experience intermittent failures (i.e. failures separated in time by a period less than one continuity time interval (CTI)), the period of intermittent operation would be counted as a single failure event for continuity purposes.

 Continuity in the coverage area can be measured (1) at the broadcast site, (2) by the use of a far field monitor, or (3) by using a combination of these methods.
-Continuity is based upon the mean time between failures as measured over a two year period and a 15 minute continuity time interval.
+Continuity is based upon the mean time between failures as measured over a two year period and a 15 minute CTI.

-Continuity Failures: All unscheduled non-momentary unusable events described in the availability section are considered failures.
+Continuity Failures: All unscheduled unusable events described in the availability section are considered failures.
 Unlike availability, continuity does not count scheduled maintenance events as failures.
 Since public notices are provided for all scheduled maintenance events, users should be aware of such planned outages and plan the voyage accordingly.

 The equation below refers to an availability type calculation, i.e. the average over the continuity time interval (CTI) that the service is available or the probability that the service is available at any instant during the CTI.
 It is more appropriate to calculate the probability that the service is available throughout the CTI.